Meichen-Dong/ML_project_Meichen-Dong/README.md

 Target variable: price (continuous) -- In the model, we use its logrithm value, which can helps handle the variance

 Feature	Description:
-carat	    (continuous) Weight of the diamond depth	    (continuous) Depth percentage = height / avg diameter * 100 table	    (continuous) The ratio of the width of the largest flat surface at the top of the diamond (called the
-                        "table facet") to the widest part of the diamond. x, y, z	    (continuous) Diamond dimensions in Width, Length, Height cut	        (categorical) The cut type of the Diamond, it determines the shine (Fair, Good, Very Good, Premium, Ideal) color	    (categorical) Graded from D (best) to J (worst) clarity	    (categorical) Graded from I1 (worst) to IF (best) price	    (continuous) Target variable
+carat	    Weight of the diamond (continuous) depth	    Depth percentage = height / avg diameter * 100 (continuous) table	    The ratio of the width of the largest flat surface at the top of the diamond (called the "table facet") to the widest part of the diamond. (continuous) x, y, z	    Diamond dimensions in Width, Length, Height (continuous) cut	        The cut type of the Diamond, it determines the shine (Fair, Good, Very Good, Premium, Ideal)(categorical) color	    Graded from D (best) to J (worst)  (categorical) clarity	    Graded from I1 (worst) to IF (best)  (categorical) price	    Target variable (continuous)

 Additional features:
-volume      (continuous) x * y * z density     (continuous) carat / volume xy_ratio    (continuous) x / y (This value measures whether a diamond is close to a perfect circle.
-The closer the
-                         value to 1, the closer the diamond is a perfect circle)
+volume      x * y * z (continuous) density     carat / volume  (continuous) xy_ratio    x / y (This value measures whether a diamond is close to a perfect circle.
+The closer the value to 1, the closer the diamond is a perfect circle)  (continuous)

 I add these engineered features to improve the model performance.